Topics on topology and superstring theory: Overview

-Thus, we must first use AHSS to detect possible anomalies, then we can use the Gysin map to get the charge of a non-anomalous brane: such a charge belongs to the equivalence class which we have reached by AHSS, so that Gysin map gives actually more rich information.
+Thus, we must first use AHSS to detect possible anomalies, then we can use the Gysin map to get the charge of a non-anomalous brane: such a charge belongs to the equivalence class reached by AHSS, so that the Gysin map gives more detailed information.

-Moreover, we can compare this picture with the case of rational coefficients: since Chern character provides isomorphisms $K(S) \otimes_{\mathbb{Z}} \mathbb{Q} \simeq H^{\ev}(S, \mathbb{Q})$ and $K^{1}(S) \otimes_{\mathbb{Z}} \mathbb{Q} \simeq H^{\odd}(S, \mathbb{Q})$, and since AHSS with rational coefficients degenerates at the second step, i.e. at the level of cohomology, we gain a complete equivalence of the two K-theory approaches, being both equivalent to the old cohomological classification.
+Moreover, we compare this picture with the case of rational coefficients: since the Chern character provides isomorphisms $K(S) \otimes_{\mathbb{Z}} \mathbb{Q} \simeq H^{\ev}(S, \mathbb{Q})$ and $K^{1}(S) \otimes_{\mathbb{Z}} \mathbb{Q} \simeq H^{\odd}(S, \mathbb{Q})$, and since AHSS with rational coefficients degenerates at the second step, i.e.\ at the level of cohomology, we gain a complete equivalence between the two K-theoretical approaches, both being equivalent to the old cohomological classification.
 We now describe in more detail what we have summarized up to now.
 This chapter is a reproduction of \cite[Chap.\ 1,2,6]{FS}.